-To the National Commission for Culture and the Arts (NCCA) for the cooperation and efforts in developing the School of Living Traditions (SLT) learning guide, especially to NCCA chairman and National Artist Virgilio S. Almario for advocating the safeguarding of ICH in the Philippines; and the Policy/Plan Formulation and Programming Division (P/PFPD) Cultural Communities and Traditional Arts Section headed by Ms. Renee Talavera, with Ms. Kris Anne Cortez as coordinator of the project;
+To the National Commission for Culture and the Arts (NCCA) for the cooperation and efforts in developing the School of Living Traditions (SLT) learning guide, especially to NCCA chairman and National Artist Virgilio S. Almario for advocating the safeguarding of ICH in the Philippines; and the Policy/Plan Formulation and Programming Division (P/PFPD), headed by its chief Mr. Bernan Joseph Corpuz, and its Cultural Communities and Traditional Arts Section headed by Ms. Renee Talavera, with Ms. Kris Anne Cortez as coordinator of the project;